You're not the only one with your pantry and freezer full to the brim.

 While "winter" is in this recipe's name, you can really enjoy it any time of year.
 After all, the star of the show, canned white beans, are basically always available — which is a good thing because they're so good for you.

-A small clinical trial published in the Canadian Journal of Dietetic Practice and Research in March 2015 studied the effects of canned navy beans (a type of white bean) on overweight and obese adults.
+A small clinical trial published in the Canadian Journal of Dietetic Practice and Research in March 2015 studied the effects of canned navy beans (a type of white bean) on adults living with overweight and obesity.

 The participants ate five cups of canned navy beans each week for four weeks.
 At the end of the study, both men and women saw a reduction in waist circumference, and men, specifically, saw a reduction in their total and LDL cholesterol levels.